 On 168 acres of a former family farm in Scottsville, a summer camp experience like none other is unfolding this weekend.

-Celebrating its twentieth anniversary, Camp Brave Hearts offers a rare opportunity for children with congenital heart defects, those who require medical treatment for heart conditions or have undergone heart surgery.
+Celebrating its 20th anniversary, Camp Brave Hearts offers a rare opportunity for children with congenital heart defects, those who require medical treatment for heart conditions, or have undergone heart surgery.

 “The camp gives children with heart disease a slice of summer fun and place to be a kid,” says Samantha Stallings, a Brave Hearts alum who returns this year as a camp counselor.
 “Thank you, Joyce and Dennis McClain, Dr. Boone, Dr. Sobczyk, and the many other doctors who founded a camp where kids with congenital heart defects can just go have fun.”